 In the list of providers, scroll down to Microsoft.ImportExport.
 If the Status is NotRegistered, select Register.

 A staging location, which might be a network share or any additional drive on the computer, internal or external, with enough disk space to hold your initial copy, is created.
 For example, if you want to back up a 500-GB file server, ensure that the staging area is at least 500 GB.
 (A smaller amount is used due to compression.)

 When you send disks to Azure, use only 2.5-inch SSD or 2.5-inch or 3.5-inch SATA II/III internal hard drives.
 You can use hard drives up to 10 TB.
 Check the Azure Import/Export service documentation for the latest set of drives that the service supports.

 The SATA drives must be connected to a computer (referred to as a copy computer) from where the copy of backup data from the staging location to the SATA drives is done.
 Ensure that BitLocker is enabled on the copy computer.

 This section describes the offline backup workflow so that your data can be delivered to an Azure datacenter and uploaded to Azure Storage.
 If you have questions about the import service or any aspect of the process, see the Azure Import/Export service overview documentation.

 Initiate offline backup

 - Staging Location: The temporary storage location to which the initial backup copy is written.
-This might be on a network share or a local computer.
-If the copy computer and source computer are different, we recommended that you specify the full network path of the staging location.
+The staging location might be on a network share or a local computer.
+If the copy computer and source computer are different, specify the full network path of the staging location.

-- Azure Import Job Name: The unique name by which Azure Import service and Azure Backup track the transfer of data sent on disks to Azure.
+- Azure Import Job Name: The unique name by which the Azure Import/Export service and Azure Backup track the transfer of data sent on disks to Azure.

-Complete the workflow, and then select Back Up Now in the Azure Backup management console to initiate the offline-backup copy.
-The initial backup is written to the staging area as part of this step.
+On the Confirmation page of the wizard, select Back Up.
+The initial backup is written to the staging area as part of the setup.